Palavyr/Palavyr/README.md

 # Staging and Production Servers

+## Currently Offline
+We also don't need to worry about ssl certificates.
+This is handled now by the load balancers and cloudfront.

 **This section will outline, in more or less order, of how to configure a windows server**